BreadCircuses/OutfitRobot/README.md

 - NumYears (the amount of years Kate has the item)
 - Style (example: "BFM" stands for "Bohemian," "Futuristic," and "Modern")

-Kate quiries her database and begins to understand what causes her problems.
+Kate quiries her database and begins to realize what causes her problems.

  ```
 SELECT outfit_robot.articles_list.Weather,